angiechili/MS1-StPetePlaygroup-wp/README.md

 ## Features (listed by priority level)
 High level:
 -	A section that summarised SP playgroup philosophy and what they do.
-	Implemented in the introduction section of home page.
+    Implemented in the introduction section of home page.
+[IMPLEMENTED](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/index.html)

 -	A chart that clearly displays their sessions times (unlike nurseries they do not operate on a full day basis every day).
-	Implemented in the “Sessions” section of home page.
+    Implemented in the “Sessions” section of home page.
+[IMPLEMENTED](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/index.html)

--	Clear and noticeable links to social media pages and links to direct messaging (through Facebook and WhatsApp) 	Implemented in the footer section throughout the site.
+-	Clear and noticeable links to social media pages and links to direct messaging (through Facebook and WhatsApp) Implemented in the footer section throughout the site.[IMPLEMENTED](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/index.html)

 Mid level:
 -	A section dedicated to introducing staff and their qualifications in childcare.
+IMPLEMENTED as a short [summary] (https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/index.html)
-±	A whole section was not used for this as the owner mentioned the staff numbers vary with demand.
+    A whole section was not used for this as the owner mentioned the staff numbers vary with demand.
 In that case individual staff information would have not always been relevant without frequent updates to the website.
 Instead, information about combined staff qualifications was included in the introduction section (home page).

--	A diary style section that explains a ‘day at St Peter’s playgroup’.
+-   Diary style section that explains a ‘day at St Peter’s playgroup’.
+IMPLEMENTED as an alternative version.
--	Reasons to choose us section, that highlights what makes SP playgroup a good childcare choice.
-±	Not implemented because the owner highlighted that SP playgroup does not follow a structured activity list.
+    Not implemented as originally planned, because the owner highlighted that SP playgroup does not follow a structured activity list.
 They have things they do everyday like making snacks and good morning and afternoon song.
+    Replaced with 'Reasons to choose us section', that highlights what makes SP playgroup a great childcare choice.

 -	Gallery page showcasing photos of SP playgroup setting, gardens and activities.
-±	A gallery tab was included in the project.
+NOT FULLY IMPLEMENTED A gallery tab was included in the project.
 However, we were unable to include real photos of SP playgroup (as originally planned).
-Instead, a photo collage was created that conveyed what it looks and feels like to be a child attending to SP playgroup sessions.
+Instead, a photo collage was created that shows what it looks and feels like to be a child attending to SP playgroup sessions.
-±

 -	Section dedicated to showcase awards and schemes that SP playgroup is part of.
-T	This was not implemented.
+NOT IMPLEMENTED This was not implemented.
 It was not possible to get logos of enough resolution for all the schemes and awards.
 In order to achieve what I described to the client in the initial structed I would have needed higher quality logos and knowledge of more dynamic languages like JavaScript.

 ### Existing Features
--	Home Page:
+*Home Page:*
 About us page was merged within the home page.
 This is because there was not enough information to create a whole tab.
 Keeping in line with one of the objectives, it was decided that a more concise about us section would be presented in the front page.
-	Welcome message and summary:
+- Welcome message and summary:
     A clear Welcome (Croeso in Welsh) message that explains what is SP playgroup.
 Includes a short summary about their philosophy , staff and qualifications.

-	Why choose us section:
+- Why choose us section:
 A concise section that summarises what SP playgroup does and what makes then standout from other childcare settings in the area.
 In line with business objectives this had to be done in a way that did not mean there was too much text to read.

-	Timetable:
+- Timetable:
 This was a key feature to design and include.
 As SP playgroup is not a nursery their session times vary.
 It was important to clearly display how and when their sessions run and what each session includes.
 The original design can be found in the attached documentation.
 As you can appreciate there a few design changes but the overall essence of the table needing to display different sessions across 5 days in a week was kept in the finished website.

--	Contact Us page
+*Contact Us page*
 The page was to include a contact form and a map snippet indicating the exact location of SP playgroup.
 The form was initially built with bootstrap rows and cols and placed occupying half of the page (horizontally).
 I found this did not look right, it was too big and did not include other contact information like telephone numbers, email and address.
 The map was initially inspired by Code Institute’s Coders Coffeehouse tutorial (see mock-ups).
 However, once the iframe was included in the code, it did not look right with the form.

-	All in one contact form and map:
+- All in one contact form and map:
 Through research I found a template that with bootstrap both the form and the map could be done in one container.
 (See credits for source information) I added my own classes to change colour schemes and messages in line with the website objectives and structure.

--	Gallery page
+*Gallery page*
 Initially thought to include real pictures of playgroup setting and activities.
 This was not possible as the pictures supplied by the client were taken from their Facebook page and did not have the quality needed to perform in a responsive way.

-	Collage style gallery page:
+- Collage style gallery page:
 An artistic attempt to convey what SP playgroup is all about through photos alone.
 Bootstrap was used and all images (see credits) had to be carefully selected and re-sized to make them responsive on mobile, tablet, laptop and higher resolutions screens.

 ## Tech Used